ralphjsmit/tall-interactive/README.md

 1. `$livewire` to get the **current Livewire instance**
 2. `$model` to get the **current model** (if any)
 3. `$modelPathIfGiven` to access the **current path to the model** (if any) (see [Binding to model properties](#binding-to-model-properties)).
+4. `$formClass` to access the **current instance of the form class**.
+You could use this to set and get parameters (see [Storing data](#storing-data)).
-4. `$formVersion` to access the **current form version**.
+5. `$formVersion` to access the **current form version**.
 You could use this to dinstinguish between different versions of your form (like a 'create' and 'edit' version of the same form).
-5. `$formData` to access the **current form data**.
+6. `$formData` to access the **current form data**.
 Only available in the `submitForm` method.
-6. `$close` to get a closure that allows you to **close an actionable**.
+7. `$close` to get a closure that allows you to **close an actionable**.
 You may pass the closure a string with the `id` of an actionable in order to close that actionable.
 It defaults to the current actionable.
 If you pass an `id` that doesn't exist nothing will happen.
-7. `$forceClose` to get a closure that allows you to **close all actionables**.
+8. `$forceClose` to get a closure that allows you to **close all actionables**.
-8. `$params` to get an array with all additional parameters passed to the actionable Blade component.
+9. `$params` to get an array with all additional parameters passed to the actionable Blade component.

 Using the `$close()` and `$forceClose()` closures are a very **advanced way of customization** which actionables should be open and which actionables not.